adomaitisc/adomaitisc/README.md

 My name is Cauã Adomaitis.

-I am from Brazil but I am currently studying Computer Science in Boston, at Wentworth Institute of Technology.
+I am from São Paulo but I currently reside in Boston, MA.

-Developing for 3-4 years and now I am starting my web dev portfolio, with some really nice creations.
+I have been developing fron-end for about 2 years, developing mostly React and Next apps, but exploring other frameworks too.

-Always working on a project, but hit me up if you are interested in a collab or a custom project.
-Still unemployed, lol.
+Always working on a side project, but hit me up if you are interested in a collab or a custom project.

-### Current tech stack:
- - Typescript
- - ReactJS / NextJS
- - TailwindCSS
- - Prisma & tRPC
+Currently interested in Astro and Qwik.
+Currently developing a project in React + PHP, and other with Java.

 ### Contact me at
 +1 617-992-6053
 adomaitisc@wit.edu

+### Visit my website
+adomaitisc.com